The Endless Possibilities of Play for

 Next they build with blocks and play with cars and trains.
 They learn that different objects go together, and that objects have names, and you can play with them in a variety of different ways.
 While playing, children can learn nouns (the names of things), verbs (what objects do or action words) and how to describe.
 They learn to explore objects and see how they feel, where you can put them and how big or small they are.
 Parents play a very important role in giving their child the words they need.
 When you join in play with your child, you can provide these important words.

 Play doesn’t require expensive materials.
 Pots and pans, a blanket for “peek-a-boo”, and a basin with water or rice are wonderful tools for play and language development.
 Parents are the best toys, and children will learn a lot of language when they share play activities with their parents.
-To view a power point of Language and Play, click here.
-You can also download the power point as a PDF.
+More about Language and Play can be found in this presentation (pdf).

 The Power of Play: Creating Opportunities for Speech & Language Development for Parents of Preschoolers